wp-plugins/front-end-only-users/readme.txt

 * Allows personalization of your site with the [user-data] shortcode
 * Options page lets you control how long a user remains logged in
 * User input-based redirects; send user groups to different pages after login (see FAQ)
+* CREATES SEPERATE USERS from the default WordPress users, meaning other user management plugins will have no effect on FEUP users

 **For all of the plugin shortcodes, please see the FAQ page**